Articles

 Understanding a client’s goals is essential.
 Some plans want to know how much each employee costs, which will dictate how you talk to them or frame all the dollars spent across their benefits.
 PMPM should be calculated in a practical, consistent manner that an audience can understand and reflects the “M” - for management - in PBM.

 The combination of our Single-Ledger Model™, JUDI® (our all-in-one enterprise pharmacy platform), and our clinical programs can drive anywhere from 10% - 30% savings on a PMPM basis* in the first year following switching to Capital Rx from a traditional PBM.
-Better yet, where data are available, the year 2 PMPM cost trend is, on average, a mid-to-high-single-digit percentage decline.
+Better yet, where data are available, the second and third year PMPM cost trends are, on average, flat to down mid-single-digits in percentage terms.

 CLICK HERE to get in touch and learn more about how Capital Rx structures PMPM guarantees.